 2. It can reduce cravings

-A YouTube creator named “HomeWithHailey” shared a full day of meals on the Weight Watchers program, which is useful for people who want to get a glimpse of the recipes before purchasing:
+A YouTube creator named “HomeWithHailey” shared what a full day of meals on the Weight Watchers program looks like:

 Why Was Weight Watchers Sued?